higlass/higlass/README.md

 identify salient outcomes of experimental perturbations, generate new hypotheses, and share the results with the community.

 A live instance can be found at [http://higlass.io](http://higlass.io).
-A [Docker container](https://github.com/hms-dbmi/higlass-docker) is available.
+A [Docker container](https://github.com/hms-dbmi/higlass-docker) is available for running an instance locally, although we recommend using our [higlass-manage](https://github.com/pkerpedjiev/higlass-manage) package to administer local instances.

-For documentation about how to use and install HiGlass, please see the [wiki](https://github.com/hms-dbmi/higlass/wiki).
+For documentation about how to use and install HiGlass, please see the [documentation (http://docs.higlass.io)](http://docs.higlass.io).

 ### Example